Gamblers Anonymous: Symptoms

 Gamblers Anonymous members use the 20 Questions as a guide to determine whether they are compulsive gamblers.
 This is not a definitive evaluation, and only the individual with the aid of their doctor can make the determination as to whether they have a compulsive gambling problem.

-The American Psychiatric Association's Diagnosis Criteria of a Gambling Disorder lists the need of a compulsive gambler to increase the amount of money bet, borrowing money to cover loses, lying to conceal the extent of one's gambling, "loss of relationships and jobs", and "frequent thoughts of gambling".
+The American Psychiatric Association's Diagnosis Criteria of a Gambling Disorder lists the need of a compulsive gambler to increase the amount of money bet, borrowing money to cover losses, lying to conceal the extent of one's gambling, "loss of relationships and jobs", and "frequent thoughts of gambling".

-The National Center for Responsible Gaming (NCRG) uses the American Psychiatric Association's DSM-5 to describe the symptoms of a gambling disorder, aka compulsive gambling, to be "chasing" loses, inability to stop, cut back or control their gambling.
+The National Center for Responsible Gaming (NCRG) uses the American Psychiatric Association's DSM-5 to describe the symptoms of a gambling disorder, aka compulsive gambling, to be "chasing" losses, inability to stop, cut back or control their gambling.
 A Gambling disorder is the only non-substance use addiction identified in the American Psychiatric Association's DSM-5.

 The Mayo Clinic offers a list of symptoms for compulsive gambling, which include "preoccupation with gambling", "trying to control, cut back or stop", and lying.
 A compulsive gambler may sell personal property, or engage in illegal activity to finance the gambling addiction.

 NOAA lists "Indicators of Compulsive Gambling:", borrowing money, and spending exceedingly long hours gambling.
 NOAA also lists some of the "Behaviors Observable in the Workplace" of a compulsive gambler.